Conversational AI: The Growing Potential of Chatbots and Intelligent Personal Assistants for Businesses

 KLM, one of the busiest airlines in Europe, has recognized the benefits of chatbots for customer support early on.
 Since 2016, the company has been working on its AI learning model, trained on years of historical data such as routing history, metadata history, chat logs and CRM data.

-Their is available on Facebook, WhatsApp, Twitter and integrates with Google Assistant, proactively helping customers round the clock.
+Their AI chatbot is available on Facebook, WhatsApp, Twitter and integrates with Google Assistant, proactively helping customers round the clock.
 Every customer support interaction is now augmented and/or largely managed by AI.
 The algorithm suggests human agents the best possible answers and actions based on the conversation context, reducing the number of mundane repetitive actions.

 - 50% of all customer interactions on social media are now supported by AI.